rusycem/MerdekaJam2026/README.md

 For more comprehensive implementation, refer [Technical Design Document (TDD)](Technical_Design_Document_Comprehensive.md) for architecture details.

-For Gameplay programmer and UI Programmer, refer [Programmer Guide SeMak VN](Programmer_Guide_SeMaK_and_VN.md) for minigames and UI implementatoion.
+For Gameplay programmer and UI Programmer, refer [Programmer Guide SeMak VN](Programmer_Guide_SeMaK_and_VN.md) for minigames and UI implementation.

 ## 1. Opening the Workspace
 To start editing or building a VN Tree: